Skip to main content

 #

-A colleague posted a good example on LinkedIn: auditing Summit Labs for missing content pages, scaffolding them out from a CSV export — all in a single conversation, saving around 6 hours of manual work.
-That’s the kind of multi-step workflow where having Claude directly connected to DA pays off.
+A colleague posted a good example on LinkedIn: Auditing Summit Labs for missing content pages and creating them from a CSV export in a single conversation saves around 6 hours of manual work.
+This is the kind of multi-step workflow where having Claude directly connected to DA really pays off.